Bhargavikonda15/M1_Project/1_Requirements/Readme.md

 * Opportunities:  Loan solution for small and medium enterprises.
 * Threats      : Internet banking involves a lot of legal issue.
 ### 4’W and 1’H
 * What  : Online banking system
-* Where: Commercial banks, Central and national banks.
+* Where : Commercial banks, Central and national banks.
 * When  : Need to transfer ,deposit ,withdraw an amount .
+* Who   : Users and Customers
 * How   : User need to take input as customers password and account number then it gives  an output as  your account is registered.
 # Detail Requirements
 ## High level requirements
 | ID  	| Description   	                                        | category   	| Status      	|